 Students must have reliable, regular, and affordable access to high-speed Internet connection and a personal computer (either at home or by using the Love Library Student Computing Center).
-Students are expected to regularly interact with the (online course web portal that provides online discussion and assignment submission capabilities.
+Students are expected to regularly interact with the online course web portal that provides online discussion and assignment submission capabilities.
 Instructors may also use email to send announcements and pertinent information.
-It is very important for students to regularly check email and adjust junk mail or spam settings such that important messages are not filtered.
+Students must regularly check email and adjust junk mail or spam settings such that important messages are not filtered.
 Content posted online or in email messages forms an important part of a course and should be treated as required reading unless otherwise specified.
 Students should be skilled at the use of online reference websites to clarify difficult concepts presented.

 Preparation & Participation

 Please arrive prior to the start of class, ready to learn, and having completed all the assigned reading beforehand to enable thoughtful in-classroom discussion.
 If you are not prepared, you lack respect for your classmates that made time to complete the assignments.
 We all genuinely have something to contribute to the discussion; if you do not prepare, you cannot participate, and thus deprive others of your perspective and opinion (and selfishly benefit from other's perspectives and opinions).
 Active participation means that you listen not only to the instructor but also to your peers.
 Your eyes should be focused on the person speaking, not on your laptop or mobile device.